Preparing the future

 The Airbus A380 is the first aircraft in the world to benefit from the advantages of an electric thrust reverser actuation system.
-The configuration of its thrust reversers - a two-piece composite D-duct - is one of the two configurations which currently benefit from an electrical actuation system, the second one being the nacelle one-piece O-duct thrust reverser on the Comac C919 whose propulsion system is currently being jointly developed at Nexcelle (a joint venture owned 50/50 by Safran Nacelles & GE) and CFM International, as a single, fully-integrated assembly.
+The configuration of its thrust reversers - a two-piece composite D-duct - is one of the two configurations which currently benefit from an electrical actuation system, the second one being the nacelle one-piece O-duct thrust reverser on the Comac C919 whose propulsion system have been jointly developed at Nexcelle (a joint venture owned 50/50 by Safran Nacelles & GE) and CFM International, as a single, fully-integrated assembly.

 Variable Fan Nozzle (VFN) System)

 The purpose of this system is to fulfil the variation of section of the nacelle fan nozzle by modifying the exit section of the nozzle during the different aircraft flight phases, the fuel consumption of future ultra high By-pass ratio engines will be improved.

 The electrical actuation system contributes to the VFN reliability and position accuracy, while improving maintenance aspect and physical and functional integration to the propulsion system.

 The purpose of this system is to prevent the accretion of ice on the Nacelle air inlet lip.
 The technology used is the electrical power dissipation across some resistive heaters set underneath the inlet lip.